nbondarczuk/debill/README.md

 ### Data bus

 The Data Bus is where an Event lives.
 It is created by an Actor and it is handled by a Hook.
+Let's use Kafka.

 ### API

 AN api provides CRUD actions to be performed on model entities by a controller.
+It shall have both REST and gRPC services.

 ### Actor